STITCHplus/STITCHplus/D2.7.12_sem_tagger/tagall_jsonp/README.txt

 run:
 # ruby -rubygems tagall.rb -p3000

-to test: adjust demo.html to refer to: http://localhost:3000/
+to test open demo.html in your favourite browser